ptwu/govindchari.github.io/_pages/about.md

 I graduated *summa cum laude* from Cornell University in three years with a BS in Mechanical Engineering.
 I also recieved the Sibley Prize, which is awarded to the graduating MechE senior with the highest cumulative GPA.

+For the summer of 2023 I will be interning at [X, The Moonshot Factory](https://x.company/) (formerly GoogleX), where I will be working on motion-planning and control for robotics.

-I have completed two internships at SpaceX: Propulsion Analysis for [Raptor](https://www.youtube.com/watch?v=k0t6_l3x-f8) and Guidance, Navigation, and Controls for [Dragon](https://www.spacex.com/vehicles/dragon/).
+Previously, I have completed two internships at SpaceX: Propulsion Analysis for [Raptor](https://www.youtube.com/watch?v=k0t6_l3x-f8) and Guidance, Navigation, and Controls for [Dragon](https://www.spacex.com/vehicles/dragon/).
 My resume can be found [here](../assets/pdf/Govind_Chari_Resume.pdf).